 Project Lifesaver

-Project Lifesaver uses state of the art technology to provide assistance in locating those that wander.
+Project Lifesaver uses state of the art technology to provide assistance in locating those who may go missing.

 To obtain an application package and to discuss the fees associated with the program, please contact Tania Kerik, Intake Coordinator at: